 Last week I discovered a new Web site about chrome logos in cars.
 I spent hours browsing through that site and it's definitely one of my favorites right now.
 The site is called Chromeography and you can visit at http://chromeography.com/.
 The site inspired me so much that I decided to try to do something in Photoshop.

-So in this tutorial I will show you how to create a nice chrome effect in Photoshop using only Photoshop.
+So in this tutorial, I will show you how to create a nice chrome effect in Photoshop using only Photoshop.
 The process is a bit long but it is a very useful technique and there is still a lot to evolve in terms of layer styles values.

 Open Photoshop and create a new document.
 I am using 2560x 1600 pixels.
 After that fill the background layer with red, like Ferrari red, or blood red :)

 Add a new layer on top of the others and fill it with white.
 After that make sure you have black and white for the foreground and background color, then go to Filter>Noise>Add Noise.
 Use 10% for the amount.
 After that go to Image>Adjustments>Invert, then go to Image>Adjustments>Levels.
 Then make sure that the background is almost black with just some white details.
-The last thing to do here is go to Filter>Blur>Radial Blur.
+The last thing to do here is going to Filter>Blur>Radial Blur.
 Use Best for the Blur Method and Best for the Quality.

 Change the Blend Mode to Color Dodge.

 Add a new layer and group into a folder.
 Change the Blend Mode of the folder to Color Dodge.
 Select the layer inside the folder and then with the Brush Tool (B) use a very soft brush with white.
 Paint almost in the center of the image a little highlight.
-Use the image below fore reference.
+Use the image below for reference.

 Let's add some layer styles.
 Just follow the images below for the values.